jxtngx/applied-ai-engineering/README.md

 > see [llamastack-cookbook](https://github.com/jxtngx/llamastack-cookbook) for additional agent examples

 > [!IMPORTANT]
-> using this template requires an AWS account and knowledge of EC2 deep learning AMIs
+> using this template requires an AWS account and knowledge of EC2 deep learning AMIs and bedrock